microsoft/nni/docs/en_US/NAS/Overview.md

 ## Supported algorithms

-NNI supports below NAS algorithms now, and being adding more.
-User can reproduce an algorithm, or use it on owned dataset. we also encourage user to implement other algorithms with [NNI API](#use-nni-api), to benefit more people.
+NNI supports below NAS algorithms now and being adding more.
+User can reproduce an algorithm or use it on owned dataset. we also encourage user to implement other algorithms with [NNI API](#use-nni-api), to benefit more people.

 Note, these algorithms run standalone without nnictl, and supports PyTorch only.